-FY 2017 BUDGET
+FY 2018 BUDGET

-Many factors were considered by the School District's administration during the process of developing the fiscal year 2016-2017 budget which is balanced without using reserve funds.
-The School District's top two goals were to improve academic achievement and to support its ongoing building program.
-Salary increases for employees range from 0% to 2.0% for budget year 2016-2017.
+Many factors were considered by the School District's administration during the process of developing the fiscal year 2017-2018 budget which is balanced without using reserve funds.
+The School District's top goal was to improve academic achievement.
+Salary increases for employees range from 0% to 2.0% for budget year 2017-2018.
 Barring unforeseen circumstances, the current budget for operations will allow the School District to maintain its strong financial position.